Building Relationships and 1 to 1 Conversations as a Core Organizing Practice

 External Workshops & Trainings

 Take a peek at some of the workshops and trainings we’ve held in the past with outside trainers… all the trainings above are workshops that 350Vt hosts!

 Deepening our Nonviolent Resistance – Linda Capato and Sam Corbin joined us for our 2017 Annual Convergence to lead a workshop to think together about how we approach nonviolent resistance as a community.
-This workshop will provided the 350VT community with a rare opportunity to dig into some of the associations, questions, fears, and hopes we each carry to the work of civil disobedience.
+This workshop provided the 350VT community with a rare opportunity to dig into some of the associations, questions, fears, and hopes we each carry to the work of civil disobedience.

-Training For Social Action Trainers – Last October we partnered with Migrant Justice to bring trainer from Training for Change to Burlington for a weekend intensive workshop for developing and strengthening facilitation and leadership skills.
+Training For Social Action Trainers – We partnered with Migrant Justice to bring Training For Change to Burlington for a weekend intensive workshop for developing and strengthening facilitation and leadership skills.

-An Evening with Starhawk:Collaboration, Co-Creation, and Empowerment in the Climate Movement –In September Starhawk led an interactive workshop offers the opportunity to engage in different ways of approaching strategy and collaboration.
+An Evening with Starhawk:Collaboration, Co-Creation, and Empowerment in the Climate Movement –Starhawk led an interactive workshop offers the opportunity to engage in different ways of approaching strategy and collaboration.
 If you missed the workshop or wish to watch Starhawk’s presentation again, here it is!